To content

 In addition, learning workstations will of course continue to be available in the Emil Figge Library (287 workstations), in the Seminar Room Building (500 workstations), and in the faculty buildings and departmental libraries.
 Further details on the existing learning workplaces are also listed in the study area overview.

 The Sebrath Library is currently open until 8 p.m. every day.
 Students can also use the co-learning space on the South Campus Mondays through Fridays until 8 p.m. to learn.
 On average, about 100 students use University Library locations for late-night learning.
 Learning workstations that can be used during evening hours are also available during the transition period.
 On Mondays through Saturdays, students can study in the Emil Figge Library (287 workstations) until 10 p.m.
-The Gallery in the Mensa building (450 workstations) is open until 10 p.m. all week.
-The City Learning Space in Dortmund's city center is also open daily until 10 p.m.
+The City Learning Space in Dortmund's city center is open until 10 p.m. all week.
 In the co-learning space on the North Campus, 310 workstations are available until 1 a.m. every day.
 During the evening and night hours, students can ask the security guards at campus to accompany them to the S-Bahn stop or to the parking lot.

 It has long been a wish of the student body that the university might also offer a place to study in Dortmund’s city center.
 In particular, this is because there are no catering facilities on campus in the evenings and on weekends, and the lower frequency of public transport also makes the commute less convenient.
 TU Dortmund University has therefore rented an office building in the city center that can be used by students as a space to study.
 The City Learning Space in the former telecommunications building at Westentor (Westenhellweg 127) is within easy walking distance of Dortmund's main train station and offers 160 workstations.